bootphon/abkhazia/README.md

 * On Debian/Ubuntu simply run:

-        sudo apt-get install festival
+        [sudo] apt-get install festival

 ### 2. Install Abkhazia

-First run the configuration script.
-It will check the dependancies for you and will initialize a default configuration file in `abkahzia/share/abkhazia.cfg`.
+* First run the configuration script.
+It will check the dependancies for you and will initialize a default configuration file in `abkahzia/abkhazia.cfg`.

         ./configure

   Rerun this script and correct the prompted configuration errors until it succed.
-Then move to next step:
+At least you are asked to specify the path to kaldi (from step 1.1) in the configuration file.

+* Then install abkhazia

         python setup.py build
-    sudo python setup.py install
+        [sudo] python setup.py install

-In case you want to modify and test the code, replace the last step by ``python setup.py develop``.
+* In case you want to modify and test the code, replace the last step by ``python setup.py develop``.

 ## Licence